 Finally, physical therapy can also be an effective component of a pain management plan for diabetic neuropathy.
 Exercises, stretches, and massages can help increase strength, balance and range of motion, as well as blood flow to the nerves.
 Talk to your doctor to find out if physical therapy can help you.

 If you have severe pain, a doctor may recommend a non-opioid based prescription strength medication.
 This will help manage chronic pain symptoms associated with diabetic neuropathy.
 Examples of these types of medication include gabapentinoids and various classes of antidepressants.

 How Clearing can help

 For many diabetics with chronic pain, Clearing’s customized prescription-strength topicals may be useful in managing their pain symptoms.
 A quick consultation with a chronic pain expert at Clearing can help you find out if this treatment is right for you.
-Additionally, you may also complement any of Clearing’s treatment plans with a CBD-based topical to help provide soothing relief.
+Additionally, CBD cream to help provide soothing relief may also be available.

 Through Clearing, people with chronic pain may also choose to take a nutraceutical blend that supports joint, nerve and bone health.
 This blend includes alpha-lipoic acid, Vitamin B12, thiamine, Vitamins D and E and anti-inflammatories.

 At Clearing, our goal is to help you participate more fully in the life you want.
-You can live a good life with a chronic pain condition.
-If you want to learn more about our 30-day free trial, click the button below.
+If you want to learn more, click the button below.

 This article is for informational purposes only and does not constitute professional medical advice.
 Always seek the advice of your healthcare professional with any questions or concerns you may have regarding your individual needs and medical conditions.